This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 Dr. Edith Gallagher serves as an external evaluator for the award.
 Dr. Gallagher is a Research Associate in the Biology Department at Franklin and Marshall College and recipient of a NSF-ADVANCE Fellows award in 2004.

 Two external evaluations will be performed during the five-year period of the grant:

 Each strategy team will conduct formative evaluations, striving for continuous improvement of the grant’s activities, throughout the five-year period of the grant.
 A balanced scorecard approach will be employed to determine the overall success of the TRANSFORM program (Kaplan & Norton, 1996).
 Performance measures for each of the four program objectives have been identified and will be collected.

-Dr. Constantine Kliorys, Senior Fulbright Scholar in Mathematics and Professor in the School of Business with background on algebraic number theory, serves as an internal evaluator.
+Dr. Kliorys provides a copy of his yearly report to the Principal Investigator, and serves as a liaison during the two visits of the external evaluator.
 The strategy teams provide Dr. Kliorys with the data from the formative evaluations yearly.
 He analyzes and correlates this data to the grant’s objectives, and makes recommendations to the Steering Committee.
-Dr. Kliorys provided a copy of his yearly report to the external evaluator, and serves as a liaison during the two visits of the external evaluator.
+Dr. Kliorys provided a copy of his yearly report to the external evaluator, and serves as a liaison during the two visits of the external evaluator